threader/PC-Tuning/docs/building.md

     ```bat
     set "EXTRACTED_ISO=C:\W10_ISO"
     ```
 ## Insert DISM Apply-Image Script

-Use the command below to open the extracted directory, place the **install.bat** script in the directory
+Use the command below to open the extracted directory, place the **install.bat** script in the directory.

 ```bat
 explorer "%EXTRACTED_ISO%"